 But during the 19th century, the filibuster was an uncommon tactic in the Senate.
 The first filibusters didn't occur until the 1830s [source: Connolly].
 Fewer than two dozen took place before 1900.
 The Senate had a tradition of reasoned debate, and most senators frowned on any abuse of rules.

-In 1917, a group of senators conducted a filibuster to block a bill that would arm U.S. merchant ships.
+In 1917, a group of senators led by Wisconsin progressive Robert LaFollette conducted a filibuster to block a bill that would arm U.S. merchant ships.
 Frustrated by the 23-day delay as the Great War raged in Europe, President Woodrow Wilson enlisted public opinion against "a little group of willful men" [source: Carlson].
-He pushed the Senate to pass what was known as the cloture rule.
+Wilson pushed the Senate to pass what was known as the cloture rule.

 During the 20th century, Southern senators often used filibusters to block civil rights legislation.
 From 1922 to 1949, they were able to block five separate anti-lynching laws.
 In 1957, South Carolina Sen. Strom Thurmond spoke in the Senate for 24 hours, 18 minutes in an unsuccessful attempt to prevent a vote on a civil rights bill.
 That stands as the record for a one-man filibuster [source: Carlson].